'We know how big it potentially could be': City earns bragging rights in first women's Manchester Derby

 It took 25 minutes to get the first sense of what could be to come in this fixture, as City's frustration bubbled over following a rash United challenge.

-"I think it [the rivalty] might potentially take a while, obviously it's the first game and the more we play each other it's going to get that little bit more intense," City captain Houghton told CNN after the match.
+"I think it [the rivalry] might potentially take a while, obviously it's the first game and the more we play each other it's going to get that little bit more intense," City captain Houghton told CNN after the match.

 "We took it seriously, we knew it was a big derby, we wanted to make sure that Manchester remained blue and we certainly did that.
 So we're happy in terms of the win and the three points.